mixlabweb/mixlabweb.github.io/content/post/bert_blog.md

 We did another set of experiments to evaluate our prompt creation method.
-Looking at the top-100 tuples of New relations harvested with different prompts, we find that the paraphrasing-based method largely outperformed the previous few-shot learning method Autoprompt \[3\].
-We also show that the ensemble of multiple prompts is better than only using human-written prompts or the top-1 prompts.
+Looking at the top-100 tuples of New relations harvested with different prompts, we found that the paraphrasing-based method outperformed the previous few-shot learning method Autoprompt by a large margin.
+We also show that utilizing an ensemble of multiple prompts performs better than only using human-written prompts or the top-1 prompts.

-We also harvest KGs from 5 different LMs and evaluate them in the same setting.
-The results shed some new light on several knowledge-related questions regarding the LMs' knowledge capacity:
+We also harvested KGs from 5 different LMs and evaluated them in the same setting.
+The results shed some new light on several questions regarding the LMs' knowledge capacity:

 $$